Internal Club Guidelines - Glenunga Netball Club

 effective from September 2021

 COURT TIME DURING MINOR ROUND

 Coaches should rotate players and offer fair and equal amounts of game time during the minor rounds where possible.
 The Coach is not obliged to consider absence or unavailability when considering equitable court time to players.
 Players are expected to commit to the season.
-If they are not available, special considerations should not be expected for individual circumstances.
+If players are not available to play, special considerations should not be expected for individual circumstances.

 Training in winter season is compulsory.
 If players miss training regularly, they may receive reduced court time at the discretion of the coach.
 Players are expected to give reasonable notice if they are unavailable to play a match so that the Coach can prepare accordingly.
 We expect players to be reliable and committed so as not to waste our coaches valuable time.